 The home farm is 150ha which triggers the need for a Plan.
-A 15ha block of land down the road is leased and is planted in a fodder crop for extra feed.
-As you are the primary decision maker on that block of land you are the farm operator.
-Although it doesn't share a common boundary with the home farm is considered to be a "noncontiguous" piece of the farm.
-This means the total land area for the farming operation is 165ha.
+A 15ha block of land down the road was recently leased for a period of 10 years.
+The lease states you are the primary decision maker on that block of land - you are the farm operator.
+Although it is less than 20ha and doesn't share a common boundary with the home farm. it is considered a "non-contiguous" piece of the farm.
+This means the total land area for the farming operation is 165ha